Structural, Energetic, Electronic, and Vibrational Properties of Boron-Substituted Tungsten Clusters: Introduction

+Building on this foundation, finite tungsten–boron (W$_m$B$_n$) clusters began to receive attention, although the literature remains comparatively limited.
+The first explicit DFT studies on small W$_m$B$_n$ clusters with $m+n \leq 7$ examined their structures and relative stabilities~\cite{Xiuron2013DensityFT}, followed by investigations of polarizabilities and dipole moments to probe their response properties and charge distribution trends~\cite{yin2013theory}.
+These works represent the earliest systematic attempts to treat bare WB clusters as distinct finite systems rather than extensions of bulk borides.
+Although finite W and W-B clusters have been reported, a systematic investigation of boron substitution effects within homologous tungsten cluster frameworks remains largely unexplored.
+These clusters could form novel superhard materials used as advanced catalysts and radiation-resistant components beyond bulk forms.

-This paper is structured as follows: section~\textsc{ii} describes the computational details and methodology used in this work.
-Section~\textsc{iii} highlights the findings of this work and provides detailed explanations.
-The article concludes with Section~\textsc{iv}, which summarizes the main findings and provides final insights.
-In this work, we performed a comprehensive theoretical investigation of \wxby~clusters to gain insight into how the addition of boron influences the structural stability, electronic characteristics and the bonding nature at the nanoscale.
+In the present work, we performed a comprehensive theoretical investigation of \wxby~clusters using density functional theory to gain insight into how the addition of boron atoms influences the structural stability, electronic characteristics, and bonding nature of tungsten at the nanoscale.
 This approach aims to bridge the understanding between isolated atomic aggregates and bulk behavior in \wxby~systems.

+This paper is organized as follows.
+In section~\ref{sec:comp}, we describe the computational details and methodology used in this work.
+In section~\ref{sec:results}, we highlight the findings of this work and provide detailed explanations.
+We conclude this work in section~\ref{sec:concl} which summarizes the main findings and provides final insights.